South Bend Tribune: F.A. Miller

-Frederick A. Miller, Alfred B. Miller's son, at age 24, became the Tribune's editor upon his father's death.
+Frederick A. Miller, Alfred B. Miller's son, at age 24, became the Tribunes editor upon his father's death.
 The young Miller had started his career as a boy, learning to set type and carrying a route for the Tribune at age 12 in 1880, earning a 13-cent profit on the first day.
 He had graduated from South Bend High School in 1887 and on July 3 of that year joined his father's editorial staff.
 F.A.
-Miller served as editor and publisher of The Tribune from 1892 until his death at age 86 on Nov.
-29, 1954.
+Miller served as editor and publisher of the Tribune from 1892 until his death at age 86 on November 29, 1954.
 In a political philosophy inherited from his Civil War veteran father, F.A.
 Miller "ran The Tribune as a straight forward Republican organ.
-Unless a Republican candidate was an atrocious choice, or tied to an organization that Miller found obnoxious, such as the Ku Klux Klan, he could count upon The Tribune's endorsement," The Tribune reported of Miller in its March 9, 1972, centennial edition.
+Unless a Republican candidate was an atrocious choice, or tied to an organization that Miller found obnoxious, such as the Ku Klux Klan, he could count upon The Tribune's endorsement," the Tribune reported of Miller in its March 9, 1972, centennial edition.

 Miller's editorial battles on the local scene were intense, especially against city administrations he regarded as corrupt, which tended to be Democratic.
-"In 1928 he conducted full scale war against the regime of Mayor Chester R. Montgomery, whom The Tribune accused of harboring gambling, liquor violations and prostitution," The Tribune reported in its centennial edition.
+"In 1928 he conducted full scale war against the regime of Mayor Chester R. Montgomery, whom The Tribune accused of harboring gambling, liquor violations and prostitution," the Tribune reported in its centennial edition.
 Montgomery, fighting back, published a 76-page booklet as an open letter to the people of South Bend, titled "The Tribune F.A.
 Miller Menace."
 F.A.
 Miller hated mistakes in print.
 For years, there was a sign painted in large block letters on the newsroom wall, placed there by his orders, stating: "Be Accurate."
 He was exceedingly particular about the spelling of names, including the use of correct middle initials.
-Miller was a non-smoker and banned smoking at The Tribune, but did not object to other forms of tobacco use.
-He also objected to alcohol use and banned all forms of its advertising in The Tribune and WSBT and WSBT-TV, radio and televisions stations owned by The Tribune.
+Miller was a non-smoker and banned smoking at the Tribune, but did not object to other forms of tobacco use.
+He also objected to alcohol use and banned all forms of its advertising in the Tribune and WSBT and WSBT-TV, radio and televisions stations owned by the Tribune.
 Miller worked closely with Crockett, his father's original partner, until Crockett's death on June 3, 1924, at age 79.
 Miller received an honorary degree from the University of Notre Dame in 1950.